system-er/Godot3DInterpreter/README.md

 a lowlevel logo-like interpreter to produce 3D-graphics with Godot. but instead of good old Logo the turtle (the graphiccursor) now hovers in 3D-space, the cyberspace.
-written in C# with Godot 4.0.2 mono. im still trying with version 4.1 mono, but still too many errors...
+written in C# with Godot 4.0.2 mono. im still working with version 4.1 mono, but still errors...

 example interpreterprogram procedure with PENSIZE 3:
 ![Pic1](Godot3DInterpreter/pics/firstpic.JPG)